Ball Hockey Regulations

 In general, our rules are governed by the Canadian Ball Hockey Association.
 Please see our house rules below for exceptions.

-I. Matches consist of two 20 minute halves (as long as time permits) with a running clock, except during the last three minutes of a two-goal (difference) game during which it will be stop time.
+I. Matches consist of two 20 minute halves (as long as time permits) with a running clock, except during the last three minutes of a two-goal or less (difference) game during which it will be stop time.
 There are no time-outs and no overtime during the regular season.

 II.
 “Behind the net” ruling: In attempt to maintain the flow of the game, when the goalie smothers the ball a defensive player must play the ball from behind their own net without any pressure from opposing players.
 There will be a five second restriction on passing the ball, and the player must stay behind the goal-crease red line to play the ball forward.
 Opposing players must provide a stick length from the line to the team in possession.
 If the defending team does not successfully complete the pass out (i.e. time expires or they shoot the ball out of bounds) the other team will then have five seconds to pass the ball out from behind the defending team's goal.